awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-service-limits.md

 ### Amazon Connect API throttling quotas<a name="connect-api-quotas"></a>

 Amazon Connect throttling quotas are by account, and per Region, not by user and not by instance\.
 For example:
-+ If different IAM users from the same account make requests, they are sharing a throttle bucket\.
++ If different users from the same account make requests, they are sharing a throttle bucket\.
 + If multiple requests are sent from different instances from the same account, they are also sharing a throttle bucket\.

  When you use the [Amazon Connect Service API ](https://docs.aws.amazon.com/connect/latest/APIReference/welcome.html), the number of requests per second is limited to the following: